MayanLeavitt/Enhancing-X-ray-Image-Text-Matching/README.md

 <h2 id="sgraf"> :lungs: The SGRAF Model </h2>

 After extracting image and text features, the model learns vector-based similarity representations to characterize local and global alignments.
 The SAF module attends on significant alignments while reducing the disturbance of less meaningful alignments.
+For more details see the original article [[1]](#ref1).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/82229571/219783657-0c6bd01b-41df-447a-a61f-542be48d6dd1.png" />